jacuwtf/sezda/README.md

 > ❌ Discord Bot List
 > ❌ Discord Server List
-> ✔ Discord Bot Maker (CURRENTLY WORKING ON)
+> ✔ Discord Bot Maker (Click me to go to it)[https://sixpgmaker.herokuapp.com]
-> ❌ Getting kytoon to like me again.
+> ✔ Getting kytoon to like me again.

 ### 🔴 This is me.
 Yep, Me is me.